Mike Cairnduff from Hello Teacher!

 6. Only a credit card

-Just be mindful that you need to upload some personal information to get started, including a photo of your passport.
+Just be mindful that you need to upload some personal information to get started, including your passport details.

 If you're not comfortable with that, you'll need to use cash or card when making purchases in China.